On topological Hochschild homology of the $K(1)$-local sphere: Topological Hochschild homology of mod

 This spectral sequence reduces to the long exact sequence

 where two out of three terms are known.
-We claim that this exact sequence demonstrates that the $V(1)$-THH-May spectral sequence cannot collapse at $E_2$.
-The author owes Eva H\"oning for giving some evidence that there must be a longer differential in personal communication, since the author originally had an argument that said that the differential on $\lambda_2=(\mu_1)^{p-1}\sigma \tilde{v}_1$ was zero. \begin{prop} There is a differential
+We claim that this exact sequence demonstrates that the $V(1)$ topological Hochschild-May spectral sequence cannot collapse at $E_{2p-2}$.
+The author owes Eva H\"oning for giving some evidence that there must be a longer differential in personal communication, since the author originally had a faulty argument that said that the differential on $\lambda_2=(\mu_1)^{p-1}\sigma \tilde{v}_1$ was zero. \begin{prop} There is a differential